Crayola's community engagement mission is to enrich the neighborhoods, schools and lives of families in the communities

 Health and Welfare:

-United Way of the greater Lehigh Valley receives the majority of corporate funding allocated for this purpose.
-(Priorities in funding are made to agencies and programs that serve disadvantaged children, the elderly and the disabled as well as families of our employees.)
-Funding decisions typically place a higher priority on underserved population including but not limited to children and families, the elderly and the disabled, as well as those agencies serving our employees and their families.
+United Way of the Greater Lehigh Valley receives the majority of corporate funding allocated for this purpose.
+Funding decisions typically place a higher priority on underserved populations including but not limited to, children and families, the elderly and the disabled, as well as those agencies serving our employees and their families.

 Civic Affairs: A portion of our annual funding is reserved for civic organizations, programs and events.

 All organizations receiving support from Crayola must affirm the Crayola nondiscrimination policy.
 The policy states: "All recipients of grants, sponsorship dollars and in-kind support from any of Crayola's giving programs must not discriminate on the basis of race, religion, age, gender, sexual orientation, national origin, disability, veteran or marital status."